Affiliate links on Android Authority may earn us a commission. Learn more.

 How to take a snapshot in the VLC player

-Open the video from which you want to take a snapshot and pause the video on the frame you want to capture.
-Then, select Video–> Take Snapshot from the top menu.
+Open a video file in VLC and pause the video on the frame you want to capture.
+Then, select Video > Take Snapshot from the top menu.

 Alternatively, you can use the keyboard shortcut Shift + S on Windows or Command + Alt + S on macOS.